-- continue to commercialize DEXTENZA in the United States, including the commercial launch of DEXTENZA in the office setting for the treatment of ocular itching associated with allergic conjunctivitis; - continue to develop and expand our sales, marketing and distribution capabilities for DEXTENZA and any of our products or product candidates we intend to commercialize; - continue ongoing clinical trials for our product candidates OTX-TKI (in both Australia and the United States) for the treatment of wet AMD and OTX-TIC for the treatment of open-angle glaucoma or ocular hypertension, and our ongoing clinical trial to evaluate DEXTENZA in pediatric subjects following cataract surgery in accordance with the FDA's post-approval requirement; - determine to initiate new clinical trials to evaluate OTX-TKI for the treatment of wet AMD, OTX-CSI for the chronic treatment of dry eye disease and OTX-DED for the short-term treatment of the signs and symptoms of dry eye disease and to initiate a new clinical trial to evaluate DEXTENZA in pediatric subjects with ocular itching associated with allergic conjunctivitis in accordance with the FDA's post-approval requirement;
+- continue to commercialize DEXTENZA in the United States, including for DEXTENZA in the office setting for the treatment of ocular itching associated with allergic conjunctivitis; - continue to develop and expand our sales, marketing and distribution capabilities for DEXTENZA and any of our products or product candidates we intend to commercialize; - continue ongoing clinical trials for our product candidates OTX-TKI (in both Australia and the United States) for the treatment of wet AMD and OTX-TIC for the treatment of open-angle glaucoma or ocular hypertension, and our ongoing clinical trial to evaluate DEXTENZA in pediatric subjects following cataract surgery in accordance with the FDA's post-approval requirement; - determine to initiate new clinical trials to evaluate OTX-TKI for the treatment of wet AMD, diabetic retinopathy and other retinal diseases, OTX-DED for the short-term treatment of the signs and symptoms of dry eye disease, and OTX-CSI for the chronic treatment of dry eye disease, conduct planned clinical trials to evaluate OTX-TKI for the treatment of diabetic retinopathy and OTX-TKI for the treatment of wet AMD, conduct a collaborative trial in connection with our efforts to develop an appropriate placebo comparator that may be used in both OTX-DED and OTX-CSI programs, and conduct development activities regarding our programs; - conduct research and development activities on, and seek regulatory approvals for, DEXTENZA and OTX-TIC in specified Asian markets pursuant to our license agreement and collaboration with AffaMed; - advance our preclinical development programs, including our program to develop a gene therapy product candidate for the treatment of inherited and acquired ocular diseases and our program to develop a product candidate for the treatment of dry AMD through complement inhibition;

-- conduct research and development activities on, and seek regulatory approvals for, DEXTENZA and OTX-TIC in specified Asian markets pursuant to our license agreement and collaboration with AffaMed; - continue the research and development of our other product candidates; - seek to identify and develop additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical development; - scale up our manufacturing processes and capabilities to support sales of commercial products, clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and any corresponding growth in personnel; - renovate our existing facilities including research and development laboratories, manufacturing space and office space; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial, administrative and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts; - make investments to improve our defenses against cybersecurity and establish and maintain cybersecurity insurance; and - continue to operate as a public company.
+- seek marketing approvals for any of our product candidates that successfully complete clinical development; - scale up our manufacturing processes and capabilities to support sales of commercial products, clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and any corresponding growth in personnel; - renovate our existing facilities including research and development laboratories, manufacturing space and office space; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial, administrative and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts; - make investments to improve our cybersecurity defenses and establish and maintain cybersecurity insurance; and - continue to operate as a public company.

-Based on our current plans and forecasted expenses, which includes estimates related to anticipated cash inflows from DEXTENZA product sales and cash outflows from operating expenses, we believe that our existing cash and cash equivalents, as of March 31, 2022, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through 2023.
+Based on our current plans and forecasted expenses, which includes estimates related to anticipated cash inflows from DEXTENZA product sales and cash outflows from operating expenses, we believe that our existing cash and cash equivalents, as of September 30, 2022, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.